 Kyle has a very down to earth personality, which makes his videos easy to consume in bulk.
 I can’t tell you how many hours in a row I’ve binged on his content over the years.
 It just happens naturally whenever I’m in need of something calm and easy to watch.
-Compared to other overactive and hyper YouTubers such as TJ Hunt and thestradman, Kyle is a refreshing change of pace from all of the annoying over-hyperactivity currently infesting the automotive YouTube space.
+Kyle is a refreshing change of pace from all of the annoying over-hyperactivity currently infesting the automotive YouTube space.

 However, there’s a ton of drama and gossip around Kyle and his saabkyle04 brand.
 Which, if I’m being honest, is kind of funny considering how easy-going his personality is.
 As a matter fact, of all the automotive YouTubers who tend to spark drama and controversy, it would seem that Kyle would be at the bottom of the list.

-I do need to point out that the kind of drama and controversy that Kyle instigates isn’t the same kind that someone like Rob Feretti (superspeedersrob) does.
+I do need to point out that the kind of drama and controversy that Kyle instigates isn’t the same as other major automotive influencers.
 Rob is known to complain about everything and sue people when things don’t go his way – which is the kind of stuff which most people think about they here the words “controversy” and “drama”.